bcgov/land-designations-shinyapp/README.md

 - **_mount/output**    : In your program, if you write to '/srv/shiny-server-output' it will show up here
 - **_mount/tmp**       : The /tmp directory if you need to debug the temporary files created by shiny

-Note: If you are on Windows and using Docker with VirtualBox, , you will use the *Docker Quickstart Terminal*.
-Run `./dev-win.sh` instead of `./dev.sh` - It unfortunately won't be able to mount the logs and bookmarks folders locally, but it will build and lanch the app.
+Note: If you are on Windows and using Docker with VirtualBox, it unfortunately won't be able to mount the logs and bookmarks folders locally, but it will build and lanch the app.

 ## Pathway to open source